When confronted almost daily with sad news stories of injustices, tragedies and oppression, it is hard to stay motivated and optimistic.

-So what can you do?
-Why not celebrate 45 Years of WEL's feminist activism by establishing a Feminist Book Club in your area?
-We're keen to help women get together and start a conversation about Australian women’s writing.
+How do you get involved?
+Sign up by clicking below to join a Feminist Book Club in your area, or start one if there isn't an existing club.
+We're keen to help women get together and start a conversation about Australian women’s writing and writing on topics that intersect with feminism.
 All it takes is a venue, a book, a time and a group of women keen to meet up for feminist discussion.

 Some of the books that you might consider for your Book Club are: